shimaore/esl/src/response.coffee.md

       event_json: (events...) ->

 Request that the server send us events in JSON format.
-(For all useful purposes this is the only supported format in this module.)
 For example: `res.event_json 'HEARTBEAT'`

         @send "event json #{events.join(' ')}"